Water and Energy Conservation

 By building more energy-efficient stores and facilities, conserving the energy and water we use, and purchasing renewable energy credits, we are pushing ourselves to reduce the environmental footprint of our business operations.

 In 2008 we set a goal to reduce water consumption by 25% in company-operated stores by 2015.
 Since then we’ve identified a number of opportunities to use this precious resource more wisely and have spent the last few years testing, validating and implementing these solutions.
-To date we have cut water consumption by over 23%—putting us within reach of achieving this ambitious goal.
-Our water savings have come through several measures, including installing efficient fixtures; monitoring consumption to identify spikes in water usage and targeting leak repairs; and upgrading the water filtration systems in our stores.
+We are proud to have exceeded our goal and reduced water use by 26.5% through retrofits to plumbing, water systems and enhancements to new store design.
+As we look to the future, we will continue to focus on strategies that can further reduce use of this precious resource.

 Our work on water also extends into water consumption, protection and access to clean drinking water in coffee-growing communities.
 Through C.A.F.E.
 Practices and the resources our agronomists provide coffee farmers at our seven farmer support centers around the world, we can help increase their yield and quality while still reducing water used for coffee processing, protecting rivers and streams and ensuring workers have access to clean drinking water.
 We are also working with non-profit organizations to help improve livelihoods and quality of life in many coffee growing regions by investing in programs addressing critical community needs such as water access, sanitation and hygiene.